Attention job seekers: it’s important to KNOW YOUR AUDIENCE!

 But there are other things you can do with LinkedIn to increase your chances of being seen by the right recruiters and finding the job you want.
 Too many things to cover in this post.

 I typically spend a good hour to an hour and a half one-on-one with my clients showing them all they can do with the LinkedIn platform.
 They’re usually amazed at what all they can do with it.

 If interested in learning more about how to use LinkedIn, click here to fill out my intake form.

 - What NOT to Do In a Job Interview: 16 Mistakes That Will Make You Look Unprofessional

 - Career Advice No One Will Ever Share With You

-- The One Tip That Guarantees a Good Interview
+- The One Surprising Tip That Guarantees a Good Interview

 - Modern Interview Advice to Make You Stand Out From the Competition

-- The Secret to Perfect Behavioral Interview Answers
+- The Best Way to Answer Behavioral Interview Questions

 Receive a complimentary copy of the 8-Step Goal-Achievement Plan when you subscribe to the paNASH newsletter.